Cerebras WSE-3 - The Wafer-Scale AI Engine

 For the WSE-3, which uses the entire wafer, every defect that would have killed a standard die is present on the chip.
 Cerebras handles this through redundancy - the wafer includes more cores and more SRAM than the nominal specifications.
 Defective cores are identified during testing and replaced with spare cores from the redundancy pool.
 The mesh interconnect is also designed to route around defective links.

-This redundancy approach has a cost: some fraction of the wafer's area is "wasted" on spare cores that are not used on defect-free wafers.
+This redundancy approach has a cost: some fraction of the wafer's area is "wasted" on spare cores that aren't used on defect-free wafers.
 But it enables the fundamental breakthrough of wafer-scale computing by making yield management tractable.

 Pricing and Availability